CodeReviewDAO/dxd_codereview/Reviews/174 - Ultimate Division - decentralised game with true ownership/2 - Tactical gameplay, NFT marketplace, weekly competition and ranked divisions/README.md

 ## General Observations

 Source code is well written, easily readable, and conforms to good coding practices overall.
+The project also uses `golangci-lint` as its linter, which adds additional value to its syntax and structure.

 # Final Conclusion